 In the other circumstances, we look at in this guide injuries or illnesses will have been caused due to someone acting in a negligent way.
 This could be by making a mistake whilst providing medical care or whilst driving on the road.
 Cases where injury has been caused by a criminal act, such as by you being assaulted are different in that the harm caused is a deliberate act.

 Criminal injuries could lead to either psychological harm, physical injuries, or it could lead to the victim suffering both.
 As a victim, you may be able to seek compensation for the physical injuries (such as a fracture) or for the later psychological trauma (such as suffering PTSD).
 Remember that whilst there is an accident claims time limit, this starts when you are aware of the harm caused.
 In the case of PTSD this may manifest after the assault itself.

 Claims for criminal injuries may have compensation awarded through the CICA.
 You can see this criminal injury compensation page here.

-Having an accident in a public place or public space can be quite common.
+Having an accident in a public place or public space in England and Wales can be quite common.
 They could happen in the street, in a park, a shop, or in any other public space.
 They may sometimes be known as ‘public liability claims’.
 The term public liability is one which refers to circumstances in which a public party (such as a company, a public body, or some other organisation) is responsible for the accident taking place.
 They may have failed to maintain a building properly and allowed disrepair to happen and cause the accident.
 The party responsible for the accident may be,

 - Either the occupier or the owner of a place where the accident happened.